 Let’s discover some tricks that will help you plan a smart and well-thought-out PPC campaign with the help of SEMrush tools.

 Once you have decided how much you are ready to spend on PPC, it is time to dive into the keyword research process.
 If your campaign budget is limited, you may want to set the maximum cost per click (CPC) that you are willing to pay.
 It is also a good idea to start with the “bottom of the funnel” keywords, in order to target users with high conversion intent.

-Picking relevant high-volume keywords with low CPC may seem cumbersome, but with the help of the right tools, it is very doable.
+Picking relevant high-volume keywords with low competition and CPC may seem cumbersome, but with the help of the right tools, it is very doable.
 We have some examples of how to use the tools to find the right keywords.

 Let’s say you are promoting an online store that sells organic food; we will use this example term as a seed keyword for research.
 To increase your chances of reaching the users who are likely to make a purchase, you could also use words like “buy”, “cheap”, “delivery”, “near me” etc., in the broad match section.